jeffheath-sil/PrimerPrep/Running PrimerPrep with Linux.md

 Happy PrimerPrepping!

 *Questions?
 Contact Fraser Bennett or Jeff Heath.
-There is contact information for Jeff at the bottom of the PrimerPrep Help file.*
+There is contact information for Jeff at the bottom of the PrimerPrep Help file.
+Or you can report issues on the [GitHub issue tracker](https://github.com/jeffheath-sil/PrimerPrep/issues)*

 ## 4. (Optional) Delete unneeded files from the PrimerPrep repository